joinpursuit/budgeting-app-project-prompt/README.md

 ## Bonus Ideas:

 - Change favicon from default react app.
+- Add some logic/functionality that will make income a positive number and an expenditure a negative number, rather than having the user type it in.
 - Use [react-bootstrap](https://react-bootstrap.github.io) or similar, to help style your app.
 - Show the amount in the nav bar, so it is visible on every view.
 - Use the date object for the date, instead of just a string.